memgraph/docs/docs/import-data/data-streams/manage-streams.md

 You can point to a different directory by changing or extending the `--query-modules-directory` flag in the main configuration file (`/etc/memgraph/memgraph.conf`).
-If you need help with changing the configuration file, check out the [how-to guide](/how-to-guides/config-logs.md).
+If you need help changing the configuration file, check out the [how-to guide](/how-to-guides/config-logs.md).
 You can also define the flag within a command-line parameter when using Docker.

 :::caution